Let me share with you something I’ve learned over the years:

 - Take the B Corp Quick Impact Assessment to quickly and easily benchmark your company’s sustainability performance.

 - Get certified as a Green Business.
 If you’re in California, this is a great option for you to use an existing framework to green your business.
+If you’re in the USA consider Green America’s Green Business Certification which looks at environmental responsibility, social equitability, and accountability or Green Business Bureau Certification which provides assessment results and recommendations

 - Get certified as a B Corporation.
 B Corps are a growing international movement committed to harnessing the power of business for good.